ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 # Course_Using_IPv6_on_AWS

-These scripts are for the “Running IPv6 on AWS” Class.
+These scripts are for the “Rapidly Deploying IPv6 on AWS” ACloud.Guru Class.

+## Chapter3:

 These 2 CloudFormation Templates are used in Chapter 3